 In Anderson, an "admittedly close case" on whether the petitioner had exhausted his state court remedies with respect to his ineffective assistance of counsel claim, this court asserted that the fact that "the portion of Anderson's state post-conviction brief dedicated to ineffective assistance is remarkably detailed in both fact and law" provided the tipping point in favor of a finding of exhaustion.
-Anderson.
-338 F.3d at 388.
-In Morris, a more recent "admittedly close" case that addressed the same question with which we are now faced-whether new evidence introduced in federal court rendered petitioner's Atkins claim unexhausted-we similarly emphasized the importance of the detail with which the state petition was presented.
+Anderson, 338 F.3d at 388.
+In Morris v.
+Dretke, 413 F.3d 484 (5th Cir.
+2005), an even more recent "admittedly close" case in which we addressed the question with which we are now facedSS whether new evidence introduced in federal court rendered petitioner's Atkins claim unexhaustedSSwe similarly emphasized the importance of the detail with which the state petition was presented.
 Morris, 413 F.3d at 496.